 What is the Global Innovation Index used for?

 Each annual report has a different theme.
-The theme of the 2017 report was Innovation Feeding the World, while the focus for the 2018 report is Energizing the World With Innovation.
+The focus for the 2019 report is Creating Healthy Lives - The future of Medical Innovation.
 This year’s report dedicates chapters to:

 And how did Canada do?